 Jewelers use custom silicone molds to duplicate hand-carved or 3D printed patterns in wax, allowing them to phase out the time-consuming labor of creating wax-carved patterns for each new piece, but still continue to cast from wax.
 This offers a major leap in serial production, making it possible for investment casting to work at scale.
 Because silicone molds capture a fine level of detail, jewelers can produce pieces with ornate details and intricate geometries.

 3D printing with high-performance materials allows designers and casters to leverage digital technology in their production processes.
 Read now to learn how 3D printing can be used in the production of small metal parts.

 Creators use silicone molds to make many custom crafts such as soaps and candles.
-Even manufacturers of school supplies often use silicone molds to form items such as chalk and erasers.
+School suppliers often use silicone molds to form items such as chalk and erasers.
 Toy and collectible manufacturers also use the technique to produce high-quality and accurate miniatures and custom figurines.